um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 scp ./myfile_bigdata.csv  someuser@grex.hpc.umanitoba.ca:/home/someuser/projects/def-somegroup/someuser/
 {{< /highlight >}}

 More information about OpenSSH file transfer tools exist on [OpenSSH SSP manpage](https://man.openbsd.org/scp).
-[The Alliance/ComputeCanada documentation](https://docs.alliancecan.ca/wiki/Transferring_data#SCP "SCP") has a detailed Wiki entry on SCP.
+[The Alliance](https://docs.alliancecan.ca/wiki/Transferring_data#SCP "SCP") has a detailed Wiki entry on SCP.

 ### File transfer SCP/SFTP clients with GUI
 ---

 There are many file transfer clients that provide convenient graphical user interface (GUI) while using and implementation of SCP or SFTP under the hood.

-Some examples of the popular file transfer clients are
+Some examples of the popular file transfer clients are:

 * [WinSCP](https://winscp.net/eng/index.php "WinSCP") for Windows.
 * [MobaXterm](https://mobaxterm.mobatek.net/ "MobaXterm") for Windows has an SFTP app.